Wallaroo

 Table Chart PROFILE FAQ

-Wallaroo features high concentrations of lone person households, with a fairly typical median household size
+Wallaroo features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.6% of all households, including 15.2% couples with children, 37.8% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 35.4%, with lone person households at 32.6% and group households comprising 2.5%.
-The median household size is 2.1 people, which aligns with the average in the Rest of SA.
+Non-family households comprise the remaining 35.4%, with lone person households at 32.6% and group households making up 2.5% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of South Africa average of 2.3.

 Frequently Asked Questions - Households